Labrosz/vehicle-crawler/README.md

 # Vehicle-crawler
-A web crawler to collect vehicle classifieds and import into a database.
-The database can later be used to notify users interested in certain type of vehicle through a web or mobile app.
+A web crawler to collect vehicle classifieds and send them to a web server.
+The web server can later be used to organize the data into a database.

 # Framework
 The framework for the development of this project is Scrapy(https://scrapy.org/).